-Opening a Bank Account
+Open a Bank Account in Germany

-When opening a German bank account, the bank needs to have your Tax Information Number if you continue to pay your taxes in Canada.
+When opening a German bank account, the German Bank needs to have your Tax Information Number if you continue to pay your taxes in Canada.
 This is required in reason of an International Treaty against Tax Evasion between Canada, Germany and other countries.
 It is called the Common Reporting Standard.
 Banks are obliged to collect and share banking information of non-tax residents, which we are in Germany, in accordance with the NATO SOFA and Supplementary Agreement.
-More information on the CRS can be found at the Link.
+More information on the CRS can be found at the link.
 You are not exempted from this obligation because of your status in Germany.